 Scholar Art in the City

-Federal Way Public Schools (FWPS) has launched the Scholar Art in the City initiative to showcase the artistic talents of scholars in local businesses and organizations.
+Federal Way Public Schools launched the Scholar Art in the City initiative to showcase the artistic talents of scholars in local businesses and organizations.

-The district is partnering with 38 businesses and organizations to feature art and written work created by FWPS elementary, middle, and high school scholars that rotate on a quarterly basis.
+The district is partnering with businesses and organizations to feature art and written work created by FWPS elementary, middle, and high school scholars.

 Scholar Art in the City aims to showcase the work of FWPS scholars and the rich tradition of arts in the district.
 A variety of courses in art, choral and instrumental music, and drama are offered in FWPS schools.
 Arts and Communications is one of Federal Way Public Schools’ five Career Pathways.
 This pathway includes courses in the visual arts, photography, and video/TV production.
 Several career options in this pathway include computer animation, graphic design, fashion design, and videography.

 FWPS bands and choirs are consistently recognized at various competitions throughout the state and country including middle school all-state band, choir and orchestra competitions.
-Our high schools have participated in the Valley Region Large Ensemble Band Contest and the Anaheim Heritage Festival of Music earning accomplishments in multiple categories.
+Our high schools are selected to perform at events such as the Washington Music Educator Association State Conference.

 This initiative aligns with the district’s strategic plan Goal 3, Active Learners: Engaged, Empowered, Critical Thinkers.